thomasjo/caffe-hack/README.md

 - Double click `train_lenet.bat` to see the training progress .

 #### Known Issues
-I have trained on ImageNet with this windows porting as well.
-And some Issues found are:
 - It takes obvious longer time when you compile for the first time.
 Therefore please refrain from using `clean & rebuild`.
-- The speed is much slower than the one built on Ubuntu.
+- I have trained on ImageNet with this windows porting as well.
+The speed is much slower than the one built on Ubuntu.
 20 iterations take 79s on Windows, whereas same number of iterations take about 30s on Ubuntu (on GTX Titan).

 #### Bug Report
 - Please create new issues in [github](https://github.com/niuzhiheng/caffe/issues) if you find any bug.